emicklei/melrose/docs/cli.md

 ## API server

-Melrose starts a HTTP server on port 8181 and evaluates statements on `POST /v1/statements`.
+Melrose starts a HTTP server on port 8118 and evaluates statements on `POST /v1/statements`.
+The port can be changed to e.g. 8000 with the program option `-http :8000`.